winesapOS/winesapOS/README.md

 - **How do you pronounce winesapOS?**
     - `wine`-`sap`-`o`-`s`.
 - **What is the relevance of the word "winesap" in winesapOS?**
-    - It is a type of apple which signifies how we develop on Macs and ship drivers for them.
-It also has the word "wine" in it which is the [name of the project](https://www.winehq.org/) used to enable Windows gaming on Linux.
+    - It is a type of apple which signifies how we were originally developing for Intel Macs.
+It also has the word "wine" in it which is the [name](https://www.winehq.org/) of the project used to enable Windows gaming on Linux.
 - **What makes this different than adding persistent storage to a live CD with [Universal USB Installer or YUMI](https://www.pendrivelinux.com/)?**
     - Having persistent storage work via these hacky methods can be hit-or-miss depending on the distribution. winesapOS was built from the ground-up to have persistent storage.
 It also features automatic backups, various gaming tools, has support for Macs, and more.
 - **Are Arm Macs supported?**